-However, there are actually many piano and guitar songs that sound absolutely amazing and are really fun to play, though finding those songs require a thorough search.
-Luckily, I gathered all the guitar and piano duets I came across throughout the years, which I will share with you in this list.
+However, there are actually many piano and guitar songs that sound absolutely amazing and are really fun to play, though finding those songs requires a thorough search.
+Luckily, I gathered all the guitar and piano duets I came across throughout the years, which I will share with you on this list.

 The list includes acoustic, electric, and classical guitar duet songs, so there is a suitable song for every type of guitarist and pianist!

 Best Guitar & Piano Duet Songbooks – Quick Overview

 Here are the best duets for guitar and piano you can play as a duo or a band.